Original article by Poppy-Jayne Morgan, June 2021. Updated by Kira Newbon, August 2023.

 The system is jointly run by all levels of Australian government with funding and responsibilities shared between federal, state and territory governments.
 This fragmented funding model and informational asymmetry between patients and health service providers can make coordinating patient care difficult.

-Other key challenges of the system include an aging population, rapid urbanisation health issues and health inequality (the average lifespan of the Indigenous population is just 75.6 and 71.6 years for females and males respectively, significantly under the 83 years of the non-Indigenous population according to the Australian Institute of Health and Welfare).
+Other key challenges of the system include an aging population, rapid urbanisation health issues and health inequality.
+According to the Australian Institute of Health and Welfare, the average lifespan of the Indigenous population is just 75.6 and 71.6 years for females and males respectively, significantly under the 83.94 years of the non-Indigenous population.

 Additionally, Indigenous Australians experienced a burden of disease that is 2.3 times the rate of non-Indigenous Australians, with chronic diseases causing 64% of the total disease burden among Indigenous Australians.
 Furthermore, Australians living in rural and remote areas typically have shorter lives, higher levels of disease and injury and poorer access to and use of health services, compared with people living in metropolitan areas.